Excursion to Avila and Segovia from Madrid

 We will continue our trip to Segovia.
 It was an important military centre during the Roman period, proof of which the construction of its magnificent Aqueduct.
 Segovia, chosen by some Castilian Kings for their residence, preserves one of the most remarkable medieval complexes of Spain.
 Upon arrival, you’ll enjoy some free time for lunch (see tour options).
-After that we will visit the Cathedral (the last gothic cathedral built in Spain, and considered, because of its elegance, “The Lady of the Spanish Cathedrals”) and also the Alcazar (the most spectacular castle of the country) with its recent Museum of Artillery.
-Return to Madrid and the end of our service.
+After lunch, we will take a guided walk through the monumental area to admire the Aqueduct, the exteriors of the Cathedral (the last Gothic cathedral, built in Spain, considered for its elegance “The Lady of the Spanish Cathedrals“) and we will finish with the interior visit of the Alcazar (the most spectacular castle in the country), with its recent artillery museum.
+Return to Madrid and end of our services.

 – Round trip bus transportation from Madrid

 – Guided walking tour through the old town of Avila and Segovia